Basil - Camphor Basil

 Due to the pungent aroma and strong taste this basil is not really intended for culinary use.
 However, some people still suggest using it in salad dressings and sauces.
 Medicinal uses in the past have included treatment for malaria and fevers.
 Today it is more likely to be used as a tea or in baths as treatment for colds and flu.

-Each basil variety has distinctive features, however, the general properties and growing conditions are very similar and details can be found in our Basil entry.
+Each basil variety has distinctive features, however, the general properties and growing conditions are very similar and details can be found in our sweet basil product description.

 All information provided on this website is for informational purposes only.
 Please seek professional advice before commencing any treatment.